Caleydo/caleydo-doc/data.md

 ##Dataset Principles
 A dataset in Caleydo is (in most cases) based on tabular data in matrix form.
 However, Caleydo never shows only a dataset, but always shows *perspectives* on a dataset.
 Perspectives are used for columns and rows of datasets separately, but you always need both, a perspective of rows and columns.

-A perspectives contains rules on how to access a dataset.
+A perspective contains rules on how to access a dataset.
 Specifically a perspective defines:

  * The **order** of the elements (e.g., different perspectives on one dataset can contain different sortings)
- * The **containment** of elements (e.g., a perspective can be filtered to contain only a subset of the data)
+ * The **containment** of elements (e.g., a perspective can represent a filter and thus only contain a subset of the data)
  * A **grouping** of elements, i.e., it's *stratification* (e.g., a clustering algorithm assigns elements to a shared group)

 Attention: For example, if you'd like to filter and cluster your genes, this would create a new perspective of genes.
 If you would like to stratify your patients into four groups, this would create a new perspective for patients.
 To show your data in a heat map, you need both, the perspectives of genes and patients.